 These systems are by far the most common type of central air conditioning system currently being used.
-They consist of the condenser and compressor placed outside in one package.
+They consist of the condenser and compressor placed outside in a metal cabinet in one package.
 A separate evaporator is placed indoors within a segregated container, usually located in a closet or the attic.
-The outdoor unit provides the refrigerant to the evaporator, which then cools the air and pumps it down the network of ducts through an air handling unit.
+The outdoor unit provides the refrigerant to the evaporator, which then cools the air and pumps it down the network of central air ducts through an air handling unit.

 Packaged Central Air Conditioners

-In such a system, all the components, including the condenser, compressor, and evaporator are situated in one singular unit.
-It can be placed either outside beside the wall of the building, or on the roof.
-This type of system is best suited for commercial buildings, or already built homes, where space can often be limited indoors.
-Large ducts then circulate the air form the air handling unit into the room, and also to circulate it back to the unit.
-These systems can be coupled with heating coils or furnaces to also provide heating facilities.
+This system is best suited for commercial buildings, or already built homes, where space can often be limited indoors.
+Central air ducts then circulate the air from the air handling unit into the room and move it back to the unit.
+These systems can be coupled with heating coils or furnaces to provide heating facilities too.

-Packaged central air conditioning systems provide generally lower efficiencies than split systems but have the added advantage of not taking up any space inside the home.
+Packaged central air conditioning systems generally provide lower efficiencies than split systems but have the advantage of not taking up any space inside your home.

-Before going for packaged central systems, be careful to check out your outside space well in advance.
-These systems can be heavy, so the roof should be able to adequately handle the load.
-Or if you’re placing it on the ground, concrete emplacements need to be dug in before commencing further.
+Before going for packaged central systems, be careful to check out your outdoor space well in advance.
+These systems can be heavy, so the roof should be able to handle the load adequately.
+Or, if you’re placing it on the ground, concrete emplacements need to be dug in beforehand.

-Types of Ducts of Ducted Heating or Cooling
+Types of Ducts for Ducted Heating or Cooling

 Ducting makes up a major component of central air conditioning systems.
-These are channels for the air to travel throughout the home.
-There are two duct systems currently being used:
+Like with the main units, central air ducts also have various types based on the material used in their making.
+There are two central air duct types currently used:

 1. Flexible Ducting

-These AC ducts are large diameter, tube like structures, made up of a mixture of metal framework surrounded by flexible plastic and insulation.
+These AC ducts are tube-like structures with a large diameter.
+They consist of a metal framework surrounded by flexible plastic and insulation.
 This type of ducting is often cheaper and easier to install.
-It is best suited to confined spaces, where rigid structures can often be hard to install, or at the ends of a rigid ducting network, to connect it to the air outlet.
-An important consideration while installation of flexible ducting is to ensure that there are no kinks or bends, which might hamper airflow.
+It is best suited for confined spaces, where rigid structures can often be hard to install.
+It’s also useful for connecting rigid ductwork to the air outlet.
+An important point to remember while installing flexible ducting is ensuring that there are no kinks or bends, which might hamper airflow.